Viewer for dynamic PET studies with integrated PATLAK analysis

 - Integrated Patlak analysis of dynamic datasets with image-based input function derivation and population input function scaling.

-Please use the following reference if you publish results obtained using this software tool:
+Please cite the following paper if you publish results with help from our software tool:

 We developed a DICOM image viewer in the Java programming language.
 The viewer can load newer style multi-timepoint DICOM whole-body image sets as well as aggregating separately acquired whole body image series.
 In addition, the viewer can load any co-registered anatomical imaging (e.g. CT, MR) for fusion display and anatomical localization, employing multiple lookup tables and user control of image blending.
 We incorporated regions of interest which provide real-time Time Activity Curve (TAC) display of corresponding sampling statistics.
 For the voxel-by-voxel Patlak analysis, the ROIs are used to provide necessary input function data, either providing the entire function if imaging captures the time of injection, or used to scale an embedded population input function when only later imaging timepoints are available.
 Results of Patlak analysis can be displayed as image sets (K, V0, Correlation) as well as sampled via the built-in ROI toolset.